 SL: Right, I have visual profile for grapes and wines.

-TG: So if you smell and taste something and it snaps into one of these profiles you know exactly what it is or it becomes a quick process of elimination.
+TG: If you smell and taste something and it snaps into one of these profiles, do you know exactly what it is?
+Or does it becomes a quick process of elimination?

 TG: It sounds like what you’re mainly talking about is fruit quality in terms of ripeness and how it relates to structure.

-TG: This is all great and we’re going to talk about it more in a bit.
-But back to the sight.
+TG: Back to the sight.
 When you take a look at a glass of wine, especially a red wine, do you have expectations about it in terms of these shapes and the axis?

 TG: Just curious, do you take much from the viscosity; the legs or tears?

-SL: It do to a certain degree but it’s more how the wines feels in the mouth, the weight of it.
-You can have a wine like a Barolo with 14.5 or even 15% alcohol but it doesn’t feel heavy because of the high level of acidity.
+SL: I do to a certain degree, but it’s more how the wines feels in the mouth, the weight of it.
+You can have a wine like a Barolo with 14.5 or even 15% alcohol, but it doesn’t feel heavy because of the high level of acidity.
 The weight of the wine in my mouth gives me a more important impression than the viscosity.

 End of Part I - Continued in the next post.